 I’m living off-campus – should I attend Orientation?

 Yes!
 At Orientation events, you can meet other students living off-campus, learn about many campus resources that are available to you, and familiarize yourself with the campus.
-There's also programming for students who live off-campus hosted by the Off-Campus Community.
+In the fall, there's programming for students who live off-campus hosted by the Off-Campus Community.

 I will be commuting to Waterloo and want to stay in town during Orientation, how can I do this?

 There are a few options for short-term living accommodations, however, they will all be at your own cost.
 A list of on and off campus short-term housing options is available.

 We encourage everyone to "try out" all of the events at the very least, but event attendance is based on your discretion.
 The events will cover many different topics, and be presented in many different styles, so feel free to ask around and determine which events you think will best suit your interests and needs.

 Yes!
 We have programming for all Waterloo students.
 Learn more about your specific programming by following the link below:

 My family member (e.g. parent/guardian, spouse, child) wants to come to Orientation with me - what is there for them to do?

 Are all Orientation events accessible?

 Yes – our volunteers and staff work hard to make sure everyone, at all ability levels, can participate in Orientation.
 To ensure that our events suit your specific needs, please register for Orientation and let us know what you require so that we can ensure we have the appropriate accommodations in place for you when you arrive.
 There are questions in the application process to indicate any requirements.
 Accessibility and inclusivity information is available for all Orientation events within the portal event.

 Are we allowed to bring alcohol or drugs to Orientation?